jtladner/Courses/PracticalComputing/Fall_2018/Getting Started/readme.md

 # Tasks to be completed before the first class
 - This document outlines several tasks that should be completed **before** our first meeting, including:
     - Completing the pre-course survey
-    - Setting up a GitHub account and installing GitHub Desktop
+    - Setting up a GitHub account and cloning the course repository
     - Installing a plain text editor
     - Ensuring you have access to a command-line interface